 In this regard, the regulation of the double taxation agreements between Italy and other countries may apply accordingly.

 Benefits in kind are subject to tax in Italy and valuated for tax purposes as the ‘normal value’ as defined from the law.
-According to the law, for listed stocks, 'normal value' is defined as the average value of the last 30 days of quotation.
-If not listed, the specific value should be considered.
+According to the law, 'normal value' is defined, for listed stocks, as the average value of the last 30 days of quotation.
+When not listed, the specific value should be considered.